FatihSahin/test-flask/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/iwmii0fmtpyopkgu?svg=true)](https://ci.appveyor.com/project/FatihSahin/test-flask)
 [![Join the chat at https://gitter.im/test-flask/Lobby](https://badges.gitter.im/test-flask/Lobby.svg)](https://gitter.im/test-flask/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-TestFlask is a set of components that manipulates (a.k.a. weaving) your any backend .net method calls inside WCF service or REST API.
-In addition to weaving, TestFlask records your method request and responses, store them inside a document database, and replay them if requested.
+TestFlask is a set of components that manipulate (a.k.a. weaving) your any backend .net method call inside a WCF service or a REST API.
+In addition to weaving, TestFlask records your methods' requests and responses, store them inside a document database, and replay them if requested.

 There is a nuget package called TestFlaskAddin.Fody inside the solution.
 If you reference that package in your backend service, you can mark your methods with [Playback] attribute as below.